ntran16/wftools/README.md

 # wftools
 Waveform extraction/processing tools for patient monitoring archive files.

+The project consists of the following executables:

-`wftools` process patient monitoring archive files, and convert the output to binary format for furtner processing.
+- `wfconvert` process patient monitoring archive files, and convert the output to binary format for furtner processing.
+- `wfdisplay` display waveform for quick inspection (coming soon)
+- `wfprocess` manipulate the waveform file (like select specific channels and combining multiple files, etc.) (coming soon)

 It takes configuration in YAML format.
 Please check the YAML file in the repository for example.